NJRSAM003/FaradayExplorer/README.md

 **9-channel RMSF sidelobes.** With only nine SPW centres, the RMSF main-lobe sidelobe sits at ≈ 58 % (compared to ≈ 20 % for a full 161-channel L-band cube).
 A single FDF peak can produce sidelobe artefacts that look like secondary components.
-Always check the RMSF response on the right-hand y-axis before interpreting multi-peaked structures.
+Always check the RMSF response (shaded grey in the background) or always test the simplest case with a single Faraday sheet before interpreting multi-peaked structures.

 ---